linsalrob/sphae/README.md

 **Issues and Questions**

-This is still work in progress, so if you come across any issues or errors, report them under Issues.
+This is still a work in progress, so if you come across any issues or errors, report them under Issues.